dosipod/SrWiki/Sound-Settings.md

 <br/>

 ### Press reset key after changing sound source
-After changing the sound source (either GPIO pins or Microphone type), is is important to press the "reset" button on your ESP32.
+After changing the sound source (either GPIO pins or Microphone type), it is important to press the "reset" button on your ESP32 - don't forget to "save" first.
 WLED cannot change the sound input configuration "on the fly", due to a known hardware problem of ESP32.
 See https://github.com/espressif/esp-idf/issues/7442 "only a hard CPU reset can disconnect the I2S signal from built-in ADC".

 <br/>